 Consider the importance of oil.
 Aside from the fuel your vehicle requires, no other fluid is more vital.
 It keeps your engine running smoothly by lubricating metal parts and breaking up motor-clogging deposits.
 As any fleet manager knows, a vehicle running low on oil can overheat, causing a breakdown.
 Even worse, it can cause an accident and put your driver’s safety at risk.

-A fleet management system can thoroughly track your vehicle’s oil change history, triggering alerts when maintenance is due.
+A fleet management system can improve vehicle health and driver safety.
+The FMS thoroughly tracks your vehicle’s maintenance history, triggering alerts for repairs and check-ups.
 Most fleet management systems can report on the health of a variety of your vehicle’s parts, including tires and brakes.

-A fleet management system can be a manager’s eyes and ears from afar.
-The platform can require your drivers to self-identify through a unique code or tag when starting the vehicle, allowing for the creation of a user profile.
-The profile can gather information throughout the trip, which can then be compiled into a driver report.
+A fleet management system can act as a manager’s eyes and ears from afar.
+The FMS can require your drivers to self-identify through a unique code or tag when starting the vehicle.
+This connection between the driver and specific vehicle creates a user profile.
+The FMS gathers information throughout the trip and compiles this data into a driver report.
 Recorded data can cover a variety of activities, including seat belt usage, speeding, and hard braking.
-Managers can also track employees in real-time to monitor their activities.
+Managers can use this data to search for trends and track employees in real-time via GPS for immediate feedback.

 Some fleet management systems even offer coaching opportunities through communication tools.
 Immediate communication between you and your drivers can allow you to directly address negative behavior.
 Reducing reckless or unsafe behaviors quickly can decrease the chance of accidents and injuries among drivers.